History of Rocket League in Timeline

 Nintendo Switch™ with Neon Blue and Neon Red Joy‑Con™

-By September 2018, the Rocket League player base had risen to 50 million players.
+By September 2018, Rocket League reached 50 million players.

 September 2018: Sony Alters Position on Cross-Platform Play

-December 2018: Hot Wheels RC Car Game Set Released
+December 2018: Hot Wheels Releases Rocket League RC Car Set

-In December 2018, Hot Wheels released a radio-controlled car (RC car) game set based on Rocket League, featuring two RC cars controlled via Bluetooth, a play field, and a ball with infrared sensors for scoring.
+In December 2018, Hot Wheels released a radio-controlled car (RC car) game set based on Rocket League, featuring Bluetooth-controlled RC cars, a play field, and a sensor-equipped ball for scoring.

-2018: Rocket League Sales and Player Base Milestone
+2018: Rocket League Achieves Sales and Player Milestones

-By the beginning of 2018, Rocket League achieved over 10 million sales and had 40 million players.
-The game was also adopted as an esport.
+By the beginning of 2018, Rocket League had achieved over 10 million sales and 40 million players.

-In 2018, Rocket League won the award for "Fan Favorite Sports/Racing Game" at the Gamers' Choice Awards, and was nominated for "Fan Favorite eSports Game".
+In 2018, Rocket League was nominated for "eSports Game of the Year" at the Golden Joystick Awards.
+The game won the award for "Fan Favorite Sports/Racing Game" at the Gamers' Choice Awards and was nominated for "Fan Favorite eSports Game".
 It was also nominated for "eSports Title of the Year" at the Australian Games Awards.

 January 2019: Sony Grants Cross-Platform Play for Rocket League

-In January 2019, Psyonix announced that Sony had granted cross-platform play for Rocket League, allowing play between PlayStation 4, Xbox One, Switch, and PC versions.
+In January 2019, Psyonix announced that Sony had granted cross-platform play for Rocket League, allowing cross-platform play between the PlayStation 4, Xbox One, Switch, and PC versions.

 In February 2019, cross-platform play was enabled for Rocket League, allowing players on PlayStation 4, Xbox One, Switch, and PC to play together.